 There are also specific noodle hot pots and Hoto Nabe is one of them.
-This is a one pot dish of hand made flat noodles simmered in a miso based soup with kabocha squash, napa cabbage, carrots, and taro.
-It is a regional specialty of the Yamanashi area in Japan, home of the very well known 16th century daimyo, Takeda Shingen.
-During my last trip to Japan, I had the opportunity to travel through this mountainous region on my way to Komagane, in Nagano Prefecture.
-I got to eat those delicious Nashi pears and Aomori apples in Futaba.
-Unfortunately I did not get to try this dish.
+This is a one pot dish of hand made flat noodles simmered in a miso based soup.
+Lots of vegetables like kabocha squash, napa cabbage, carrots, and taro are added to the pot.
+Hoto Nabe is a regional specialty of the Yamanashi area in Japan, home of the very well known 16th century daimyo, Takeda Shingen.

 I used udon noodles as a substitute and cooked them in individual earthenware pots (donabe) and cast iron pots (tetsunabe) on the stove.
 You can also use a huge pot instead and serve the noodles in individual bowls.
 I chose to omit the carrots and taro as there was sufficient carbs with the udon and kabocha squash.
 Other ingredients that may be added include mushrooms and daikon.

 A Visit to Yamanashi Prefecture with Hoto Nabe Lunch

 Since I did not get to enjoy Hoto Nabe in person the last time, I made it a point to visit Yamanashi Prefecture this past April.
 While Ro-Ri San went to work at his Tokyo office, I joined a tour to Mt.
 Fuji Panorama Ropeway via Lake Kawaguchi with a Hoto Nabe lunch.
 The tour also included a visit to Shiba-sakura Festival and strawberry picking at a Yamanashi fruit garden.
 It was an all day trip and I was excited.